waterjonas/drinking-water-quality-online-monitoring/README.md

 # Automatic data analysis of fluorescence spectroscopy (PARAFAC) and flow cytometry drinking water quality monitoring
 ## Overview
 This is an approach to deal with continuous and automatic drinking water analysis via fluorescence spectroscopy with integrated PARAFAC analysis and flow cytometry.
 It enables a rapid and reliable status of the organic and microbial composition of the drinking water.
-Sudden changes in the drinking water quality can be identified and reacted accordingly.
+Sudden changes of the drinking water quality can be identified and reacted to accordingly.

 <img src="schematic_overview.png" width="400">